Last Updated on

 Do Pulik suffer from any health issues?

-This is generally a healthy breed with a life expectancy of 10 to 15 years.
+As mentioned in the first paragraph this is generally a healthy breed with a life expectancy of 12 to 16 years.
 However, puppies should be cleared for various health conditions such as von Willebrand’s disease, hypothyroidism, and thrombopathia.

 Bone problems such as hip and elbow dysplasia and patellar luxation may also be an issue, especially given the breed’s activity levels.
 Screening for eye conditions like cataracts and progressive retinal atrophy will also be helpful.